Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

-With the systematic experiments, the DMF of the fractionation dose for FLASH effect can be calculated by \Eref{DMF_EX}. \end{enumerate}
+With the systematic experiments, the DRF of the fractionation dose for FLASH effect can be calculated by \Eref{DMF_EX}. \end{enumerate}

-These experiments enable the acquisition of DMF versus dose and dose rate curves across a wide range.
-The established dataset is expected to provide as a fundamental base for advancing clinical FLASH radiotherapy.
+These experiments enable the acquisition of $DRF$ versus dose and irradiation time curves across a wide range.
+The established dataset is expected to provide a fundamental base for advancing clinical FLASH radiotherapy.